MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P05-Introduction-to-Segues/content.md

 >
 ![image showing changes from segue](./images/segue-id.png)

-#The prepareForSegue() method
+#The prepare(for:sender:) method

-When a segue is triggered, but before the segue actually happens, the system can notify us by calling a method called `prepareForSegue()`.
+When a segue is triggered, but before the segue actually happens, the system can notify us by calling a method called `prepare(for:sender:)`.
 This method doesn't actually perform the segue, and we will never call it ourselves.
 Instead, it's a way for us to be told that a segue is about to happen, so that we can do some set up work before the next view is displayed.

 > [action]
 Add the following method to the List Notes Table View Controller: